scramjs/scram-engine/README.md

 ```

 ### Dokku

 Scram.js works well with [Dokku](http://dokku.viewdocs.io/dokku/).
-Dokku provides a personal PaaS, making it easy to deploy to a production environment.
+Dokku provides a personal PaaS, making it easy to deploy to a production server environment.
 * Follow the [official documentation](http://dokku.viewdocs.io/dokku/installation/) to install Dokku
 * Install this [Dokku plugin](https://github.com/F4-Group/dokku-apt) to allow Dokku to automatically install Xvfb and other packages your application might need
 * Add a file to the root directory of your app called `apt-packages`